Code-Maven/wis-python-course-2025-10/README.md

 * We used Co-pilot to create a program that calculated the area of a triangle.
 * Getting input from the user in an interactive way using the `input` function.
-* Creaeting a GUI using Python / Tk.
+* Creating a GUI using Python / Tk.
 * At the end we created a command line version of it.

 ### In-class assignments